 EALL 602 Introduction to East Asian Linguistics (3) Introduction to cross-linguistic comparison of the writing systems, dialects, history, phonology, morphology, and syntax of Chinese, Japanese, and Korean.
 Pre: CHN 451 and 452, or JPN 451, or KOR 451 and 452; or consent.
 (Once a year)

 EALL 603 (Alpha) Bibliographical and Research Methods (3) Traditional and modern references and other library materials basic to research in all areas of East Asian studies: (C) Chinese; (J) Japanese; (K) Korean.
 Pre: CHN 402 for (C); JPN 407 (alpha) for (J); KOR 402 for (K).

-EALL 611 20th Century Literary and Cultural Studies: Modernity and Revolution (3) Critical scholarship in Chinese literature and cultural studies, broadly defined to include the People's Republic of China, Taiwan, Hong Kong, and others.
+EALL 611 Topics in 20th Century Chinese Literary and Cultural Studies (3) Critical scholarship in Chinese literature and cultural studies, broadly defined to include the People's Republic of China, Taiwan, Hong Kong, and others.
 Reading knowledge of Chinese desirable but not required.
 Repeatable one time with consent.
 Pre: consent.
 (Cross-listed as ASAN 612)